khalid-hussain/shaheen/chap9.md

 chair, Al-Zeghel said, "My brother!
 This messenger has come with the news of a great calamity.
 Abu Abdullah has announced his emirate and after releasing the rebels he has started a civil war in the city.
 The gates of Granada have been closed for us.
-Moosa is in Abdullah's custody."
+Musa is in Abdullah's custody."

 These words fell upon Abul Hassan like lightening.
 He suddenly got up only to tremble back into his seat.
 He tried to speak but became tongue-tied.
 He